titonova/docs-2/README.md

 </x-code>
 ```

-A copy button is loaded by default, to suppress the button, add the attribute: `copy="false"`.
+A copy button is loaded by default.
+To suppress the button, add the attribute: `copy="false"`.

 Likewise, line numbers are displayed by default.
 To remove the numbers, add the attribute: `:line-numbers="false".